RHIT-CSSE/csse220/Docs/installing_eclipse.md

 Then run the downloaded file and select *Eclipse IDE for Java Developers* and then default choices (if any are presented)

 After that, just install eclipse following the defaults

+# Install Java

+If for any reason your installation of Eclipse did not include the installation of Java, then you might need to install it separately.

+In that case, the thing you want to install is the *Java SE Development Kit 17* <a href="https://www.oracle.com/java/technologies/downloads/#java17">Download it here</a>

+1. Scroll until you see the different OS's listed
+2. Select the download for your machine (e.g., *Windows x64 Installer*)

+Then run the downloaded file and install it in the default location

 # Run Eclipse and create a workspace